 In the Gangnam neighborhood, which became world-known for the peculiar dancing style, this ‘better desserts’ niche may be its sweet signature.

 Address: 40 Gangnam-daero 162-gil, Sinsa-dong, Gangnam-gu

 From the street side, it seems to be just a pink vending machine.
 But open the door, and you’ll enter the sweet Narnia world called Zapangi!
 Which is a Korean word for the vending machine.

 A pink Eero Aarnio-style puppy stool guards this hidden cafe in the Mangwon district of Seoul.
 The playful and photogenic concept made it famous among Instagrammers.
 This means you should expect to share the space with some seemingly endless amateur selfie photoshoots.
 But if we put its cuteness aside, Zapangi’s potential certainly doesn’t exhaust there.

 „Tin and bottle“ neon sign on the wall explains its main serving idea.
 They display cakes in tin cans, while they serve drinks in milk-style glass bottles.

-Additionally, at Zapangi you can buy doughnuts, as well as teas, milk teas and lattes.
+Additionally, at Zapangi you can buy doughnuts, as well as teas, milk teas, and lattes.
 Specialty lattes include cream one with toffee nut or strawberry, sakura latte with cherry mocha or cherry choco, and mermaid one with mocha or choco.
-For vegans, the menu also offers soy coffee or soy milk tea (with white or black bean).
+For vegans, the menu also offers soy coffee or soy milk tea (with white or black beans).